 Illuminated toggle switch

-There are many types of illuminated switches made by many manufacturers.
-We show two types of toggle switches and a rocker switch here.
+There are many types of illuminated light switches made by many manufacturers.
+We show two types of toggle switches and a rocker light up switch here.

 Occupancy and vacancy sensors